Bringing a Claim for Libel

 What is Serious Harm in a Libel Claim?

-Libel against an individual and libel against a business require different evidence of the harm caused, if the claim is to be actionable:
+Libel against an individual and libel against a business require different evidence of the harm caused to reputation, if the claim is to be actionable:

-• Claims for libel on behalf of a business are often more difficult to bring, as there is a requirement for the claimant to prove that the business has suffered serious financial loss as a result of the libel, as well as serious harm.
+- Claims for libel on behalf of a business are often more difficult to bring, as there is a requirement for the claimant to prove that the business has suffered serious financial loss as a result of the libel, as well as serious harm to the reputation of a business.

 Some types of libel are actionable without you having to prove that actual serious harm has been caused to your reputation.
-For example, if you were accused of committing a serious crime, such as being violent, or being a paedophile, the allegation could be considered to be so serious, that the court would be likely to infer that serious harm had been caused.
+For example, if you were wrongly accused of committing a serious crime, such as being violent, or being a paedophile, the allegation could be considered to be so serious, that the court would be likely to infer that serious harm had been caused to your reputation.

 How do I Start a Claim for Libel?

-If you have a claim for libel, it is important that you start your claim off properly, by using the Pre Action Protocol for Media & Communications Claims.
-The Protocol requires claimants to send a letter of claim to a defendant, setting out everything they need to know about the claim, and the defendant then has a period of time in which to respond.
+If you have a claim for libel, it is important that you start your claim off properly, by following the steps set out in the Pre Action Protocol for Media & Communications Claims.
+The Protocol requires claimants to send a letter of claim to a defendant, setting out everything the defendant needs to know about the claim.
+The defendant then has a short period of time in which to respond.

 In some cases, the dispute will be settled under the Protocol procedure, but in other cases Court proceedings need to be issued.

-There are strict rules about where claims can be started, and only the High Court has jurisdiction to deal with defamation claims.
+There are strict rules about where libel claims can be started, and only the High Court has jurisdiction to deal with libel claims.
 If you start a libel claim in the County Court, it could be struck out if you cannot get it transferred to the High Court.

 What are the Defences to a Libel Claim?

 Absolute Privilege: There are certain classes of libel which cannot be actionable, under the Defamation Act 2013.
 Typically this covers statements which are made to the police, or statements which are made in the course of court proceedings, whether in writing or in oral evidence before the court.
+It also covers statements which are made in Parliament.
 This is known as the defence of "absolute privilege".

 Truth: A defendant can say in response to a claim, that the statement they have made about you is true.
-If they can prove this, then the claim will fail.
+If they can prove that what they have said about you is true, then the claim will fail.
+If a defendant pleads truth as a defence, which ultimately fails, could you be awarded a higher sum in damages by the court.

 Public Interest: If a defendant can prove that they made their statements because they were doing so in the public interest (for example a piece of investigative journalism), the public interest defence could protect them, even if there are some errors in what has been said.

 There are other types of libel which may not be actionable because of the circumstances in which the statements were made, but this will depend on the individual facts of each case.
-You will need advice to confirm whether the libel against you is actionable or not.
+You will need advice to confirm whether or not you can bring a claim for libel and whether there are any defences which could defeat that claim.

 What are the Remedies for Libel?